yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 ## Summary

-It's hard to believe how easy it is to create reusable compoenents like this.
-If you want, it would be really simple to create a slide right, slide left or slide in from top modal using the same logic.
+It's hard to believe how easy it is to create reusable compoenents like this using React Hooks and basic CSS styling.

+And you can probably imagine how easy it would be modify this so that the modal slides in from the right, left or top of the page!

 In fact, you would really only have to update the css a little if you wanted to do something like that.

-If you wanted to make a component where you could pass a prop like `left`, `right`, `top`, or `bottom` to determine which side it would come in from, how would you do it?
+Another way to take this project furuther is to modify the component so that you could pass a prop like `left`, `right`, `top`, or `bottom` to determine which side the modal would come in from.

+If you wanted to do that, how would you go about it?
 Try to figure it out on your own using the concepts we've covered in the last 2 lessons!

 ## Source code